rsanchez/json/system/user/addons/json/README.md

 ## Changelog

+### v2.5.1

+- Bugfix: removed all remnants of (wrongful) fluid field data
+- [Feature Request]: Fluid Field integration.
+Too complex for me at the moment...

 ### v2.5.0

 - ExpressionEngine 4+ compatibility
 - Several changes to the code due to database changes
 - Added support for File Grid fieldtype
 - Added support for legacy custom fields and data (EE2 and EE3 custom fields and data) for compatibility with upgraded versions of EE
-- Added `/system/user/addons/json/icon.png` for the control panel
+- Added `/system/user/addons/json/icon.png` for the EE6 control panel
 - **Note:** not tested with Assets, Matrix and Playa

 ### v1.1.9